The Only Source of Light

 And some are just hard.

-It’s the stuff of which life is made.
-And it is good…whether we feel like dancing through the day, putting one foot in front of the other, or just sitting down.
+And, in the Lord’s hands, it is good…whether we feel like dancing through the day, simply putting one foot in front of the other, or just sitting down before pressing on.

 We are called to move forward, and there is joy in recognizing that His mercies are new every morning.
-It is our call as those redeemed by Christ to run our race with perseverance (Hebrews 12:1-2); but not just any race, “the race marked out for us.”
+It is our call as those redeemed by Christ to run our race with perseverance; but not just any race, “the race marked out for us.”
+(Hebrews 12:1-2)

-My life, my walk with Christ, my place in the world and the people in it will not be like any one else’s.
-It may be similar, but God has made me and each of us, in His image yes, but uniquely individuals; walking in this world together yet our circumstances are just what He intends for each of us for such a time as this.
+God has made me and each of us, in His image, yes, but uniquely individuals; walking in this world together yet our circumstances are just what He intends for each of us for such a time as this.

 And, He who has “marked out” a race for each one will not leave those He calls His own to run it alone but will prepare us for the journey, come alongside, even carry us at times, and use it all for His glory and our transformation!

-A couple of months ago, we were in Colorado and decided to do what we thought would be a semi-short, fairly laid back afternoon hike in the mountains around the perimeter of the town close to where we were staying.
+A couple of months ago, we were in Colorado and decided to do what we thought would be a semi-short, fairly laid back afternoon hike in the mountains around the perimeter of the town close to where we were camping.

 Rather quickly, however, we realized it was not all going to be a smooth, well-defined path with little elevation change.
-There would be places where the climb was grueling, the path beneath us rocky and at the same time, slippery, and the markings not so clear.
+There would be places where the ascent was grueling, the path beneath us rocky and at the same time, slippery, and the markings not so clear.
 The corridor would get narrow and the edges steep.
-We would grow thirsty, having not brought as much water as we probably should have.A TRAIL IMG_2086
+We would grow thirsty, having not brought as much water as we should have.A TRAIL IMG_2086

-It was soon evident that we would come to more than one crossroad where we had to decide whether we would persevere and finish the course or take a short cut and miss completing the much anticipated afternoon of exploring we had undertaken.
+It was soon evident that we would come to more than one crossroad where we had to decide whether we would persevere and finish the course or take a short cut and miss completing the much anticipated afternoon of exploring that we had undertaken.

 There was actually no way either of us would consider cutting it short; even if, when we grew weary from the varying conditions of the trail and the heat, we had to plod from time to time.
-That was part of the beauty and adventure of it.

 We would have lost the opportunity to look out over the highest point of the trail at 8,557 feet, to watch a hawk catch the wind, sailing across a chasm, and to view the various peaks and valleys that declared the glory of God simply by their presence.
 A TRAIL IMG_2158